Scroll down, or use the links below to jump to the right section, to find out all you need to know about studying with us at Redbridge College.

 Rouge is a fully licensed award-winning restaurant open to the public Monday to Friday offering fantastic dining experiences at incredibly reasonable prices.
 Rouge also hosts award-winning theme nights each Thursday.
 Call 020 8548 7441 for details.

 Last Word Records is our very own record label, designed to commercially release recorded works and promote new acts.
 We offer recording facilities for students and external artists, in a studio fully-equipped with all the latest industry software and hardware.
 We offer Professional Recording Experiences for singers, musicians and bands, starting from just £69.
 Our technicians and producers will make sure you sound your best, and you’ll get a copy of your finished tracks to keep.
 Call 020 8548 7110 / 7129 / 7431 for details.

 FX Studios is a visual arts and media company operating through the college, offering students real-life industry experience.
 FX Studios is comprehensively equipped with digital SLR cameras and a graphic design suite, plus the latest high definition video cameras and editing facilities.

 Vocational courses at Redbridge College offer a real-world approach to learning to help prepare you for university or employment.

 Whatever your stage of learning, we will provide you with an opportunity to discuss which level of course is right for you.
-To find out more ring 020 8548 7110 / 7129 / 7431, email us or chat to us live.
+To find out more, please ring Student Services 020 8548 7110 / 7129 / 7431, email us or chat to us live.

 All information provided below is for guidance only.
-Every course is different and for accurate, up-to-date information please check individual course listings.
+Every course is different, so for the most up-to-date information please check our individual course listings.